Welcome to the Schnell Lab

 In addition of our work in biometrology and chemometrics, the Schnell lab works on collaborative projects investigating complex biomedical systems comprising many interacting components, where modeling and theory may aid in the identification of the key mechanisms underlying the behavior of the system as a whole.

-Dr. Santiago Schnell, the principal investigator of the laboratory, is a Professor in the Department of Molecular & Integrative Physiology and Department of Computational Medicine & Bioinformatics at the University of Michigan Medical School.
+Dr. Santiago Schnell, the principal investigator of the laboratory, is the interim chair of the Department of Molecular & Integrative Physiology, the John A. Jacquez Collegiate Professor of Physiology, and a Professor in the Department of Molecular & Integrative Physiology, and Department of Computational Medicine & Bioinformatics at the University of Michigan Medical School.
 He is also a William K. Brehm Investigator at the Brehm Center for Diabetes Research.

 The work of our laboratory is sponsored by National Institute of Diabetes and Digestive and Kidney Diseases, National Institute of General Medical Sciences, Eunice Kennedy Shriver National Institute of Child Health and Human Development and the University of Michigan Protein Folding Diseases Initiative.
 We also receive support from Brehm Center for Diabetes Research, Department of Molecular & Integrative Physiology, Endowment for Basic Sciences' Computational Biology Initiative, University of Michigan Office of the Provost, and University of Michigan Medical School.